Nativenerd1004/Dashboard_Using_Tableau/README.md

 Highlight the top 10 states revenue generation.

 ## Data Sources
-The data for this project was provided by the 10Alytics company.
+The data for this project was provided by the Sterling company.

 ## Data Preprocessing
 The data cleaning process involved addressing inconsistencies, missing values, and outliers.
 Data gathering was a collaborative effort with the company representatives to ensure completeness and accuracy.